 Before we move forward, if you haven’t studied the basics of candles and candlestick patterns, be sure to check out our introduction guide.

-Indecision candlesticks are just that: a candle that represents indecision in the markets at a given point in time.
-The reflect either a pause in price action, or a temporary stalemate between bulls and bears.
+Doji candlesticks patterns represent indecision in the markets at a given point in time.
+They reflect either a pause in price action, or a temporary stalemate between bulls and bears.
+In the right context, these patterns often lead to trend reversals.

 But do not be confused.
 Just because they are called indecision candles, doesn’t mean we can’t interpret the candles.